-WUTIF started making investments in late 2004 and to the end of 2012 invested more than $6 million in 62 companies in British Columbia.
+WUTIF started making investments in late 2004 and to 2017 invested more than $7 million in 71 companies in British Columbia.

 A complete listing of all companies that WUTIF has invested in, along with financial information, is available to current investors of WUTIF on the confidential page for shareholders.

 Augurex is a biotechnology company that is focused on the development of biomarkers, which are substances in the body that inform patient conditions to assist in their diagnosis and to help optimize therapy selection and patient management.
 Extracellular 14-3-3η protein represents the company’s first biomarker and also serves as a drug target for the potential treatment of rheumatoid arthritis (RA), a particularly debilitative form of arthritis.
 By commercializing a biomarker for arthritis, Augurex is enabling a personalized medicine application for a potentially much larger commercial market and shareholder exit.

 Recombo is a leading provider of content integration and distribution solutions for learning, performance and knowledge management.
 Recombo is dedicated to providing products and services that improve operating margin for its customers by streamlining their organizational processes.
 Recombo’s Agreement Express product reduces waste in organizations by fully automating any business approval process.
 It reduces or eliminates associated labor costs, frees up more time to focus on sales, and minimizes the organization’s carbon footprint.

 ROAM is a recent WUTIF investee (2012).
 ROAM provides travellers with a low-cost alternative to cellular roaming charges.
 ROAM is an MVNO – Mobile Virtual Network Operator.
 The Company also provides low-cost cellular phones and hot-spots for data users.
 ROAM is developing software solutions to provide cellular users with voice and data options when not in their home service area.